Solving problems and making a complaint

 We explain how to raise awareness of a problem, give information about keeping records and the five steps to take when writing a letter of complaint.

-We give you specific guidance elsewhere in this article for challenging a local authority decision relating to an assessment or funding allocation or the way a member of council staff has treated you, or how to complain about an NHS assessment.
+We have specific guidance elsewhere in this guide for challenging a local authority decision relating to an assessment or funding allocation or the way a member of council staff has treated you.
+We also have advice on how to complain about an NHS assessment.

 Raising awareness of the problem